bickolasliu/EvenDemoApp/README.md

 - Check glasses are powered on and charged
 - Verify macOS Bluetooth is enabled (System Settings → Bluetooth)
+- Navigate to the "Connection" tab in the app
 - Restart glasses (power off/on)
-- Rescan in the app after restart
+- Click "Scan for Glasses" to rescan after restart
-- Look for paired devices named "Pair_X" (X = channel number)
+- Look for devices named "Pair_X" (X = channel number) in the list
-- Verify both left and right peripherals are discovered
+- Verify both left and right peripherals are discovered and connected
+- Check connection status in the top bar (green dot = connected)

 ### No Voice Recognition